You’re considering getting a water filter but how do you find the right one?

 Generally public tap water in Europe and North America is safe to drink unless your local water provider tells you otherwise.
 However, this doesn’t mean that it’s clean or healthy.
-See the water quality report guideline.
-Once you know what the problem you want to solve is then you can evaluate and choose the appropriate filter technology below.
+Contaminants can leach from the pipes or local water tanks.
+There can also be issues with unregulated contaminants such as microplastics.

-There are different types of water filters depending on budget, preference, convenience and ease of installation/use:
+Water filters available based depending on budget, preference, convenience and ease of installation/use: